DeviationTX/deviation-manual/README.md

-# deviation-manual
 DeviationTx Manual
 This is the source repository for the DeviationTX manual.
 Please only edit English source files and images.
 To help with translations of the manual, please go to http://www.transifex.com/DeviationTX/deviation-manual